CRS Automotive Stoney Creek Hamilton auto shop Google reviews Over 600 GOOGLE REVIEWS

 These are the most common car wax ingredients and their uses:

-1) Carnauba wax is a hard wax obtained from the leaves of a Brazilian palm tree which produces a glassy shine.
-Carnauba-based waxes must be reapplied frequently in order to maintain shine, but it has the best shine of any wax and is easy to apply and remove.
+1) Carnauba wax is a hard wax obtained from the leaves of a Brazilian palm tree which produces a glossy shine.
+Carnauba-based waxes must be reapplied frequently to maintain shine, but it has the best shine of any wax and is easy to apply and remove.

 2) Beeswax is a durable wax found in honeycombs and used in car wax formulas to provide a protective barrier.

-Natural oils, such as linseed oil, are emollients used to provide added shine, luster, and protection to the painted surface.
+Natural oils, such as linseed oil, are emollients used to provide added shine, lustre, and protection to the painted surface.

 3) Synthetic wax can be created from certain plastics or silicones and is used primarily in auto paint sealants.
 These waxes are considerably more durable than carnauba wax but produce far less shine.
 However, they are usually designed for use in sunnier parts, as they provide great protection against sunlight and UV damage.